 www.nps.gov

 Named after early European settlers, Voyageurs straddles the Canadian border in northern Minnesota.
-Extending across nearly 200,00 acres, 40 percent of this remote national park is water.
-While parking is available at visitor centers, Voyageurs is mostly accessible only by boat.
-Visitors centers may be closed through 2020.
+Across nearly 200,00 acres, 40 percent of this remote national park is water.
+While parking is available at visitor centers, Voyageurs is primarily accessible only by boat.
+Visitor centers may be closed through 2020.
 But the park and a ranger station are expected to remain open year-round.
-Guided tours are currently available as are chartered tour boats.
-Other popular activities include hiking, canoeing and world-class fishing.
-No entrance fees are required although there are fees for tent campsites.
+Guided tours are currently available, as are chartered tour boats.
+Other popular activities include hiking, canoeing, and world-class fishing.
+No entrance fees are required, although there are fees for tent campsites.
 More than 270 campsites are located within the national park.
-Reservations for campsites are required in advance.
-Fees are also administered for houseboats, sailboats and cabin cruisers.
+Reservations for campsites are needed in advance.
+Fees are also administered for houseboats, sailboats, and cabin cruisers.
 It’s a perfect spot to set your Coleman sundome!

 Related: Family-Friendly Campsites